BizarreMachinist/willowencrypt/README.md

 cmake -S [path to this directory] -B .

-compile using your editor of choice
+compile using your IDE of choice

 ### On Mac:

 I can't even tell you how to find the file explorer on Mac.

-I assume cmake -S [path to this directory] -B . still works
+I assume "cmake -S [path to this directory] -B ." still works

-compile using your editor of choice?
+compile using your IDE of choice?

 ### Building without cmake

-The program is only 2 files, a main.cpp and a manual.h.
-As long as you know how to link the nlohmann json library, you could just use the command line to compile this code.
+The program is only 2 files, a main.cpp and a manual.hpp.
+As long as you know how to link the nlohmann json library, you could just use the g++ compiler to compile this code.

 ## Installation